-Under the rules, the number of radio stations one party may own in a local Nielsen Audio-rated radio market is determined by the number of full-power commercial and noncommercial radio stations in the market as determined by Nielsen Audio and BIA Advisory Services, LLC d/b/a BIA/Kelsey.
+Under the rules, the number of radio stations one party may own in a local Nielsen Audio-rated radio market is determined by the number of full-power commercial and noncommercial educational ("NCE") radio stations in the market as determined by Nielsen Audio and BIA Advisory Services, LLC d/b/a BIA/Kelsey.
 Radio markets that are not Nielsen Audio rated are determined by analysis of the broadcast coverage contours of the radio stations involved.

-Under the Communications Act, and the FCC's "Local Ownership Rule," we are permitted to own radio stations (without regard to the audience shares of the stations) based upon the number of full-power commercial and noncommercial radio stations in the relevant radio market as follows:
+Under the Communications Act, and the FCC's "Local Radio Ownership Rule," we are permitted to own radio stations (without regard to the audience shares of the stations) based upon the number of full-power commercial and NCE radio stations in the relevant radio market as follows:

-Number of Stations

-In Radio Market Number of Stations We Can Own 14 or Fewer Total of 5 stations, not more than 3 in the same service (AM or FM), except the Company cannot own more than 50% of the stations in the market.
+Number of Stations In Radio Market Number of Stations We Can Own 14 or Fewer Total of 5 stations, not more than 3 in the same service (AM or FM), except the Company cannot own more than 50% of the stations in the market.
 15-29 Total of 6 stations, not more than 4 in the same service (AM or FM).
 30-44 Total of 7 stations, not more than 4 in the same service (AM or FM).
 45 or More Total of 8 stations, not more than 5 in the same service (AM or FM).

-The Commission's 2010/2014 Quadrennial Review Order on Reconsideration, 32 FCC Rcd 9802 (2017), modified the Commission's media ownership rules by: (1) eliminating the newspaper/broadcast cross-ownership and radio/television cross-ownership rules; (2) revising the local television ownership rule by eliminating the "eight voices" test and permitting applicants to seek the combination of two top-four ranked stations in a given market on a case-by-case basis; and (3) deeming joint sales agreements between television stations to be non-attributable.
-(In FCC v.
+The FCC's 2010/2014 Quadrennial Review Order on Reconsideration, 32 FCC Rcd 9802 (2017), modified the FCC's media ownership rules by: (1) eliminating the newspaper/broadcast cross-ownership and radio/television crossownership rules; (2) revising the local television ownership rule by eliminating the "eight voices" test and permitting applicants to seek the combination of two top-four ranked stations in a given market on a case-by-case basis; and (3) deeming joint sales agreements between television stations to be non-attributable.
+In FCC v.
 Prometheus Radio Project, 141 S. Ct.
-1150 (2021), the U. S. Supreme Court reversed a decision of the Court of Appeals for the Third Circuit which had vacated the Commission's 2017 order.)
+1150 (2021), the U. S. Supreme Court reversed a decision of the Court of Appeals for the Third Circuit which had vacated the FCC's 2017 order.
+The FCC is required by the Telecommunications Act of 1996 to review its media ownership rules every four years to determine whether they remain "necessary in the public interest as the result of competition."
+On December 12, 2018, the FCC adopted a Notice of Proposed Rulemaking ("NPRM") to initiate the 2018 Quadrennial Review proceeding.
+On June 4, 2021, the FCC released a Public Notice seeking to refresh the record in the 2018 Quadrennial Review proceeding.
+That proceeding remains pending.
+On December 22, 2022, the FCC's Media Bureau released a Public Notice commencing the 2022 Quadrennial Review of the FCC's media ownership rules.
+Although they remain subject to the ongoing 2018 Quadrennial Review proceeding, the three rules currently in place and subject to the 2022 review are the Local Radio Ownership Rule and the Local Television Ownership Rule-which limit ownership by a single entity of broadcast radio or television stations in local markets respectively-and the Dual Network Rule, which effectively prohibits mergers among the "Big Four" broadcast television networks (ABC, CBS, Fox, and NBC).
+In the context of these three rules, as with prior reviews, the FCC is seeking information regarding the media marketplace, including ongoing trends or developments (e.g., consolidation, technological innovation, or the emergence of new video or audio options for consumers).
+The Company cannot predict whether the FCC will adopt new or revise existing media ownership rules.